2014 Hungarian Grand Prix: Race

 By lap 47, Rosberg had made further progress and was now almost a second behind Hamilton, with no cars separating them.
 Hamilton was given team orders to let Rosberg past, as Rosberg was on the softer tyre and had one more stop to make, while Hamilton was on a two stop strategy and did not have to pit again.
 However, Hamilton did not concede the place, replying on the radio: "I'm not slowing down for Nico.
 If he gets close enough to overtake, he can overtake me."
 Hamilton was aware that he was effectively racing Rosberg at this point, and he did not want to lose a considerable amount of time by lifting to let his title rival through, as Rosberg was still over a second behind him.
 Race-leader Ricciardo and Rosberg pitted for soft tyres on laps 54 and 56 respectively, rejoining in fourth and seventh.
 By lap 62, Alonso, Hamilton and Ricciardo were running very closely in first, second and third, with Hamilton 0.4 seconds behind Alonso and Ricciardo 0.4 seconds behind Hamilton.
 Meanwhile, Nico Rosberg was running fourth, over twenty seconds behind Ricciardo, but was rapidly closing the gap by up to three seconds a lap on his newer soft tyres, setting the fastest lap of the race while doing so.
 On lap 63, Alonso cut the chicane, but avoided any penalty and maintained the race lead.
 Ricciardo passed Hamilton around the outside of turn two on lap 67, and then the following lap passed Alonso at turn one for the race lead with two laps to go.
 Alonso continued to defend his position from Hamilton, but both of their tyres had fallen off of their respective operating cliffs – having both done close to 30 laps on their tyres – and by the final lap Rosberg had caught up to the back of them.
 Rosberg attempted to overtake Hamilton on the outside into turn two, but Hamilton defended and held position.
 Ricciardo crossed the line to win his second race of the season by 5.2 seconds, with Alonso coming second and Hamilton and Rosberg close behind in third and fourth.
+Massa and Räikkönen were fifth and sixth while Vettel and Bottas were only seventh and eighth after starting second and third (resulting in Ferrari overtaking Williams for third).